 This course is a collaborative effort between the Rural Health Scholars Program and the Family Healthcare St. George Clinic to offer pre-dental students a unique opportunity to shadow a professional dentist in a formally structured practicum at a Federally Qualified Health Center (FQHC)

-FQHCs must serve an underserved area or population, offer a sliding fee scale, provide comprehensive services, have an ongoing quality assurance program, and have a governing board of directors.
+FAHCs mist serve an underserved area or population, offer a sliding fee scale, provide comprehensive services, have an ongoing quality assurance program, and have governing board of directors.
 Because of this, shadowing experience at these facilities are looked upon very favorably by dental school admissions boards, making this a unique opportunity to set yourself apart.

 *There are limited spaces available.
-To reserve your seat in this seminar, you need to have completed the google form listed above.
+To reserve your seat in this seminar, you need to have completed to google form listed above.